cs130-w21/12/README.md

 ### frontend

-The Github Workflow contains a scrips such that when every changes are being pushed to the master, it will trigger a automatic deploy.
+The Github Workflow contains a scrips such that when any changes are being pushed to the master, it will trigger a automatic deploy.

 The deployment works as follows: